DrTimothyAldenDavis/SuiteSparse/README.md

     make install INSTALL_LIB=/my/libs INSTALL_INCLUDE=/myotherstuff/include

 for example.
 Any term not defined will be set to its default.

-Both the static (.a) and shared (.so) libraries are compiled.
-The lib.a libraries are left in the package Lib folder (AMD/Lib/libamd.a for example).
-The main exception to this rule is the SuiteSparse_config library, which is in SuiteSparse/libsuiteSparseconfig.a.
-SuiteSparse_config is required by all packages.
-The (extremely) optional xerbla library is also an exception, but it is highly unlikely that you need that library.

 The 'make uninstall' takes the same command-line arguments.